Zolomon/Xmr-PDF-Editor/README.md

 *  Fix output directory somehow
 *  Fix long images, eda040 problem questions were merged improperly.
 *  Save state to JSON or something so we can reload it when we fuckup.
+   Ensure that each input results into a new version of the JSON file, so that we can step between the changes.
+OVERKILL, but fun?
+*  Sort pages by lexicographical ordering, 10 should come after 09 or 9 for example.